Skip to content

 How CAMAudit Detects This

-CAMAudit extracts the landlord's billed true-up amount from the reconciliation statement, specifically the line labeled 'Balance Due,' 'Year-End Adjustment,' or similar.
+CAMAudit extracts the landlord's billed true-up amount from the reconciliation statement, specifically the line labeled 'Balance Due,' 'Year-End Adjustment,' or a similar designation.
+CAMAudit identifies this figure as the starting point for the arithmetic verification.

-The tool then calculates the expected true-up using the building total operating expenses from the statement, the tenant pro-rata share from the lease, and the cumulative monthly estimates the tenant paid throughout the year.
+CAMAudit's true-up detection rule calculates the expected true-up using three inputs extracted from the uploaded documents: the total building operating expenses from the reconciliation statement, the tenant pro-rata share from the lease, and the cumulative monthly estimates the tenant paid throughout the year.
+CAMAudit multiplies the building total by the pro-rata share to derive the actual tenant obligation, then subtracts the estimates paid.

-If the billed true-up exceeds the expected true-up by more than the tolerance (the greater of $50 or 0.5% of the tenant share of actual expenses), Rule 18 fires and reports the overcharge amount.
+CAMAudit flags the finding as an overcharge when the billed true-up exceeds the calculated expected true-up by more than the tolerance, which is the greater of $50 or 0.5% of the tenant share of actual expenses.
+CAMAudit reports the exact dollar difference between what was billed and what was owed so you can present the specific arithmetic in a dispute.

 Real-World Example